haowenz/chromap/README.md

 This makes Chromap different from BWA which always uses the same index regardless of query data types.
 Chromap can build the human genome index file in about 10 minutes.

+Detailed explanations for the options can be found at the [manual](https://zhanghaowen.com/chromap/chromap.html) page.

 ### <a name="cases"></a>Use cases

 To support different data types (e.g. ChIP-seq, Hi-C, ATAC-seq),